You can learn English with videos the easy way, or the hard way.

 For older learners, English 4 Kids also runs English Media Lab, a similar website with lessons geared towards adults.

-“Sesame Street” is a very popular TV show, even outside of the U.S. This children’s television show has been on the air since 1969, teaching children how to read and count, as well as some everyday life skills.
+“Sesame Street” is a very popular TV show, even outside of the U.S. This children’s TV show has been on the air since 1969, teaching children how to read and count, as well as some everyday life skills.

 While “Sesame Street” is translated into languages all over the globe, English learners will find the simple lessons in letters and numbers suitable for their children and themselves.
 The video website features popular videos from the kid’s show.